This post is also available in: Español (Spanish)

 As of February 15, however, Grin issued a response via Twitter expressing its side of the story.
 According to a press release shared with over 6,000 followers, the company claims that the government revoked its permit before the original deadline was met.
 The document also states the company’s compliance with the law as they handed in the requirements on-time.

 If Grin did actually comply with the requisites, then we’re still not really sure what’s in store for the startup.
-So far, it seemed as though the firm’s devices would be taken out of circulation.
-Moreover, I had the impression that Grin wouldn’t be eligible to obtain a permanent permit.
-At this point, I’m not really sure what to think…
+So far, it seemed as though Grin’s devices would be taken out of circulation and the firm would become ineligible to obtain a permanent permit.
+All of this could now change depending on the proceedings.

 How did this mess start?

 This story began as a pilot program in Mexico City as a means to investigate sustainable public transportation solutions.
 Ten micro-mobility startups received a 45-day operating permit to test out the waters, Grin being one of them.

 In the end, Grin was the only one to allegedly miss the February 6 inspection deadline, according to Semovi’s recent press release.
 Nonetheless,

 According to Claudia Sheinbaum, head of Semovi, participants needed to share data involving numerical identifiers and models of each service unit (whether they be bicycles or scooters) to the government agency.
 It appears as though Grin apparently missed the mark on this as well.

 Despite Grin’s recent woes, the micro-mobility industry continues to make positive strides towards a future with fewer cars.
 The industry is growing in major cities like San Francisco and London while providing alternatives to relentless traffic.
 Not only is this good for the environment but also innovative transportation industries.